Santa Teresa, Costa Rica

 Montezuma Waterfall

-About 45 minutes from Santa Teresa, the Montezuma Waterfall is one of the most popular Nicoya Peninsula attractions for visitors.
+About 45 minutes away, the Montezuma Waterfall is one of the most popular Nicoya Peninsula attractions.
 You can hike along a stream past a couple of smaller falls before coming to the main water cascade.

 Cabo Blanco Nature Reserve